Enforcement agents and unpaid council tax

 Why Enforcement Agents are involved in collecting Council Tax

-If you have an unpaid Court Order (liability order) and have not made a suitable payment arrangement, or provided details to enable an attachment to either your earnings or benefit, then the Council can instruct Enforcement Agents to collect any outstanding Council Tax.
+If you have an unpaid Court Order (liability order) and have not made a suitable payment arrangement, we can instruct Enforcement Agents to collect any outstanding Council Tax.

-The Council does not want to refer debts to Enforcement Agents but will do so if the matter is not resolved.
-Please contact us on 0345 302 2316 and we will do all we can to help you.
+We do not want to refer debts to Enforcement Agents but will do so if the matter is not resolved.
+Contact us on 0345 302 2316 and we will do all we can to help you.

 What will happen if my debt is passed to Enforcement Agents

-If your debt is passed to an Enforcement Agent you will incur a fixed fee of £75.00 upon them issuing a letter to you.
-The letter known as an Enforcement Notice will give you at least 7 days’ notice of the Enforcement Agent’s intention to visit your property to take control of goods.
+If your debt is passed to an Enforcement Agent you will incur a fixed fee of £75.00 when they issue a letter to you.
+The letter, known as an Enforcement Notice, will give you at least 7 days notice of the Enforcement Agent’s intention to visit your property to take control of goods.

-If you receive an Enforcement Notice you should contact the Enforcement Agent in order to make payment in full or agree a payment plan.
+If you receive an Enforcement Notice you should contact the Enforcement Agent as soon as possible, to make payment in full or agree a payment plan.